MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 ## Microsoft Edge in action

-When a user goes to site that is incompatible with Internet Explorer several things can happen.
+When a user goes to site that is incompatible with Internet Explorer several things happen.

 First, they are notified about the website incompatibility and the fact that they're now using Microsoft Edge.